EmotiBit/EmotiBit_Plugins/README_py.md

 - Run cmake to create visual studio solution
 - build the visual studio solution to create the `.pyd` file
 - use the `.pyd` file in your python script

+# Example EmotiBitPacket
+- Notes:
+  - The EmotiBit Packet .h/.cpp files (and any dependencies) were copied to the `EmotiBit_Plugins\src`.
+This was primarily done because the pybind11 bindinds had to be added to the EmotiBitPacket class.
+ToDo: figure out a way where this copy/paste is not required.
+We will probably have to wait till a point where the pybind11 bindings are added to the EmotiBitPacket header in the XPlat_Utils main release.
+## Building the example
+- cd to `pyExample_emotibitPacket`
+- Run the following command to generate the visual studio solution file. `cmake -S . -B build`
+- Open the Visual Studio solution file created inside the `build` folder.
+- Build the solution in Release mode.
+The python dynamic library will be built inside the `build\Rlease\` folder.
+- Run the Python example script `pyExample_emotibitPacket\example.py`